jperdior/fever-challenge/README.md

 make docs
 ```

-To run the enpoint on the web browser with specific data run (modify the dates as you want):
+To run the endpoint on the web browser with specific data run (modify the dates as you want):

 ```bash
 make search start_date=2017-07-21T17:32:28Z end_date=2021-07-21T17:32:28Z